 Me: [sigh] fine.

 I promised that i'd be bringing in lots of clients and other business people.
 I don't think £15 quid is that much to pay for any watch - even a cheap copy - so was quite happy.
 Spoken to people in the office and they said that was about the right price to pay.
 They are still working fine at the moment and they've certainly lasted longer than my Mao watch, which I bought last time here and broke on the first night!
-Any orders?
+Any order

 Chinese Grand Prix 中国大奖赛